 I thought I would share a pic of the Camino for a Thursday Throwback. (-: Because, you know, I almost never share Camino shots.

 I thought I would share this particular picture because the town of Samos figures in my latest novel.
-There are a few scenes that take place in Samos, but I think my favourite is the one at the end of the chapter that features the beautiful town and its cathedral.
-This fence is throughout the town around the large cathedral there.
+There are a few scenes that take place in Samos, but I think my favourite is the one at the end of the chapter that features the beautiful town and its monastery.
+This fence is throughout the town around the large monastery there.
 At the end of the chapter three of my characters–Diego, Shania, and Bastien–leap this fence and walk into the river, clothes and all.

 That’s all.
 Two pics.
 The throwback is from MAY 2014, when I walked a portion of the Camino de Santiago with an organized group of Canadian pilgrims.
 The novel I completed last fall was festering in the back of my mind during that entire journey.